Definition:

 Frequently asked questions about Ajax

-How is Ajax used in a digital strategy?
+What is Ajax used for on a website?